-HRMA) of the Optical Blocking Filters (OBF).
+the OBF.
 The HRC shows no sign of contamination.
 The degradation is most severe at low energies; the effective area above 1 keV has changed by less than 10%.
 The rate at which material is deposited is still under investigation.
-Data from the ECS which covers energies well above the carbon edge indicates that the rate at which material is accumulating is slowing, but measurements of the C-K edge suggests the thickness is increasing linearly with time.
+Data from the ECS, which covers energies well above the carbon edge, and measurements of the C-K edge from the LETG are being used to monitor the accumulation rate.
 Additionally, the spatial distribution of the coating is non-uniform.
 It appears to be thicker at the edges of the OBFs where the filter is coldest, and thinner in the center where the filter is warmer.
 Grating observations show that the contaminant is dominated by carbon, with smaller amounts of oxygen and fluorine.

 A model of the contamination has been developed for use in CIAO and other data reduction packages.
-The model accounts for the spatial, temporal and energy dependence of the contaminant and is available in CALDBV3.0.0 and higher.
+The model accounts for the spatial, temporal and energy dependence of the contaminant and is available in CALDB v3.0.0 and higher.

-A team of scientists and engineers (including representatives from the ACIS instrument team, the CXC, Chandra Project Science at MSFC, and the spacecraft contractors at Northrup Grumman Space Technology (NGST)) evaluated a proposal to evaporate the contaminant by raising the temperature of the ACIS OBF ("bakeout").
-The team reccommended no bakeout at this time (http://cxc.harvard.edu/ccw/proceedings/05_proc/presentations/plucinsky/).
+A team of scientists and engineers (including representatives from the ACIS instrument team, the CXC, Chandra Project Science at MSFC, and the space-craft contractors at Northrup Grumman Space Technology (NGST)) evaluated a proposal to attempt to evaporate the contaminant by raising the temperature of the ACIS OBF (bakeout).
+The team recommended no bakeout at this time (http://cxc.harvard.edu/ccw/proceedings/05\proc/presentations/plucinsky/).